wfavorite/psi/Readme.md

 The ``psi`` tool is a simple monitor with basic ANSI colour representation of thresholds.
 Such tooling is appropriate for *investigating* a 'troubled' system.
 Such usage is an edge case and not representative of how best to watch these stats.
 The included PoC code is such an implementation - although skeletal in nature.

+The "full" values are far more important than the "some". *Someone* is likely to block frequently.
+It would be nice to filter out the some results or just ANSI threshold-colour just the full results.
+If ``psi`` were to get regular use (and not re-invent a wheel somewhere) this functionality could be added.

+The [``psi`` module](pkg/psi/) implements the output and ANSI colouring.
+This is probably not a proper approach (mixing output/representation with collection).
+There is some discussion about this in the top of the [PrintHeader.go](pkg/psi/PrintHeader.go) file.

 ## Other things

 > Like most things I have shared on github, the ``ppsi``/``cpsi`` and ``gosimple`` code is not intended for production use.
 If you want such tooling for production use - consider *hiring* me, and I will write/maintain/support such tooling for you.